microsoft/coyote/docs/tutorials/tasks/first-concurrency-unit-test.md

 task interleavings to uncover bug.
 If a bug is uncovered, Coyote allows you to deterministically reproduce it every single time.

-Let's now run our test, without changing a single line of code, under the control of Coyote.
+Let's now run our test under the control of Coyote, _without changing a single line of code_.
 First use Coyote to rewrite the assembly:
 ```plain
 coyote rewrite .\AccountManager.dll